mrbobsa/nomadcoin/README.md

 # nomadcoin
-nomadcoin, the first coin made in NodeJS
+Nomadcoin, the first coin made in NodeJS